-Perform regular medical waste management monitoring with iAuditor by SafetyCulture, a mobile inspection software that allows you to perform real-time inspections and automatically generate reports each time you complete an audit.
-Monitor your waste management processes digitally to ensure that waste management programs are being implemented by your healthcare personnel.
-Gain visibility on performance and frequency of your waste management audits to see areas to improve before major issues arise.
+Perform regular medical waste management monitoring with iAuditor by SafetyCulture, a mobile inspection software that allows you to conduct regular inspections on the implementation of medical waste management.
+Monitor how medical waste is handled to ensure that waste management programs are being followed by the healthcare staff.
+Gain visibility on performance and frequency of your waste management audits to discover areas for improvement and prevent major issues from happening.

-To help you get started, we have built 2 digital checklists that you can customize and use for your hospital waste management below.
+To help you get started, we have built medical waste management checklists that you are free to customize and use for your hospital waste management.